-There are many opportunities for people of all ages to serve at All Saints, Appleton in worship, service and outreach.
-To express an interest in being involved, let the Parish Office know and they will connect you with the area leader.
+There are opportunities for people of all ages to serve at All Saints in worship, service and outreach.
+To express interest in being involved, let the Parish Office know and they will connect you with an area leader.

-Children and adults may participate in leading our worship services as acolyte (one who serves the priest who celebrates the Eucharist), crucifer (one who carries the cross) and torch bearer (one who carries torches beside the cross).
+Children and adults may participate in leading worship services as an acolyte (carrying the cross and serving the priest who celebrates the Eucharist), crucifer (carrying the cross) or torch bearer (carrying a torches beside the cross).

-The Altar Guild prepares for worship by setting up for Holy Eucharist, weddings, funerals, and other services.
+The Altar Guild sets up the altar for Holy Eucharist, weddings, funerals, and other services.
 Between services, members care for liturgical vessels, linens, candles and vestments.

-Lay Eucharistic Ministers are members of the parish who are licensed by the bishop to administer the chalice at Eucharist.
-On occasion, they may also help to distribute the hosts.
+Lay Eucharistic Ministers are parish members licensed by the diocesan bishop to administer the chalice at Eucharist.
+On occasion, they may help distribute hosts.

-The choir plays an important role in worship and is composed of members of the parish and Lawrence University students.
+The choir serves an important role in worship.
+Choristers are parish members and Lawrence University students.
 All are welcome to join.
-Fine music is one of the hallmarks of All Saints with liturgies rich in music.
+All Saints' liturgies are rich in music.

 Lay Eucharistic Visitors

-Lay Eucharistic Visitors are members of the parish who are licensed by the bishop to go and share the sacrament with members of the congregation unable to be present at the service because of illness or infirmity.
+Lay Eucharistic Visitors are parish members licensed by the diocesan bishop to share the sacrament with those unable to be present at the service because of illness or infirmity.

-A lector is a lay person trained in reading scripture who reads the lessons or leads the prayers of the people.
-The term is from the Latin, "to read."
-There is no license required for this lay ministry.
+A lector is a lay person trained in reading Scripture who reads lessons of the day or leads the Prayers of the People.
+The term is from Latin meaning "to read."
+No license is needed for this lay ministry.

 Coffee Hour Host

-A time of informal fellowship is held following most 10 a.m.
+Informal fellowship takes place following most 10:00 a.m.
 Sunday services.
 Light refreshments and beverages are served.
-Coffee hour hosts provide the refreshments and and serve tea and coffee.
+Coffee hour hosts provide refreshments and serve tea, coffee and juice.

 Prayer Shawl Ministry